 Arts Integration and Creativity Consultant

-Currently an Arts Integration and Creativity Consultant, was most recently Coordinator of the Philadelphia Museum of Art’s Education Resource Center, He engineered the Resource Center’s development and coordinated its first ten years of operation.
+Currently an Arts Integration and Creativity Consultant, Steve was most recently Coordinator of the Philadelphia Museum of Art’s Education Resource Center.
+He engineered the Resource Center’s development and coordinated its first ten years of operation.
 Prior to joining the staff of the Philadelphia Museum of Art, Steve worked for 35 years as a high school Language Arts teacher and department chair in a suburban Philadelphia district.
 In addition to being a National Board Certified teacher, Steve has worked as a freelance writer, completing three books, over a hundred magazine articles, and two decades of newspaper columns on topics in education and science.

 Teaching Artist, Young Audiences